kubeflow/pipelines/v2/test/README.md

 such access to [Kubeflow ci-viewer google group](https://github.com/kubeflow/internal-acls/blob/master/google_groups/groups/ci-viewer.yaml).
 Contact @Bobgy if you have such a need.

-## How to run sample test in your own KFP?
+## How to run the entire sample test suite in your own KFP?

 You need to create an `.env` file in this folder and add the following config to
 it: